-(having regard to the publication of material in the light of the Government Protective Marking Scheme) in respect of all meetings and account upon the delivery of those elements of the Police and Crime Plan that fall to the Chief Constable.
-Accordingly delivery against the
+The Panel will be the principal vehicle for holding the Chief Constable to account upon the delivery of those elements of the Police and Crime Plan that fall to the Chief Constable.
+Accordingly delivery against the Plan will be considered where appropriate at each meeting.